What is OCR software?

 However, OCR PDF text recognition can sometimes struggle to identify more complex text and characters.
 So, while OCR is an excellent tool, it isn’t always a failsafe one.

-ICR, or Intelligent Character Recognition, is a form OCR.
-Crucially though, it’s able to read different languages, fonts, sizes and styles – including hand-written notes.
-So, while it’s a bit like OCR, it uses more advanced algorithms and is generally more intelligent.
+ICR, or Intelligent Character Recognition, is a form of OCR.
+Crucially, though, it’s able to read different languages, fonts, sizes and styles – including hand-written notes.
+While it’s similar to OCR, it uses more advanced algorithms and is generally more intelligent.

 Read more about the differences between OCR and ICR.